10/22 - 11/2 Classroom Discussions and Homework

 Name one woman pharaoh and describe her accomplishments.

-Name the three major social groups of the Sumer civilization.
+Name the three major social groups of the Sumer

 Are Ancient Law Codes fair?
 Why or why not?